Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x86: Binary Data Packet

-Sent by the external device when sending messages with less than 255 bytes of data content to MyGeotab.
+Sent by the external device when sending messages with less than or equal to 255 bytes of data content to MyGeotab.
 The GO device will respond with the Binary Data Response message indicating whether the data was accepted into the modem's socket buffer.

 |   | Bytes | Position |
 | --- | --- | --- |